frederic-perez/AmE-dictionary/data/dictionary.md

 __jocular__
 __jody__ _He often complained about his wife's jody._
 __John Doe__
+__john__ _slang_ Toilet.
+The term is thought to derive from Sir John Harrington (1560 – 1612), he was an English courtier, author and translator popularly known as the inventor of the flush toilet.
 __johnnies__ _Actual voters, not just financiers and think-tank johnnies._
 __joists__
 __jokesmith__